rohmhatre/yaksh-docker/README.md

 	- Build docker images:
 		$ make build

-	- Really, really start over:
+	- To run containers:
+		$ make start

+	- You need to create super user in order to work with yaksh:
+		$ make createsuperuser

+	- Now Your interface is ready.
+You can access it using browser just go to http://localhost:8000

+	- Clean your docker containers:
 		$ make clean

-other utilities like restart,tail,status
+	- other utilities like restart,tail,status